intmus/inttheory19-20/_18-chromatic-chords/c1-ex-ctdiminished.md

 w:C:{% endcapture %}
 {% include abc-example.html number="1" abc=ex1 %}

+### Conclusions

+Each of these three examples contains one chord which does not function like any chord that we have studied thus far.
+- The first example is mostly straight-forward; it establishes the key through a I-V-I progression and then begins arpeggiating the I chord.
+On the downbeat of the the third measure, however, a diminished seventh chord appears that does not function as any diminished seventh chord we have seen.
+Usually, a diminished seventh chord is a dominant function of the chord that it precedes.
+In this case, we have D#<sup>o7</sup>, which, if it were a secondary leading-tone chord, would resolve to a chord with the root of an E--in this key, it would likely be a vii<sup>o7</sup>/iii.
+Instead, it goes back to the I chord.
+The notable features of this resolution though, are that three of the pitches resolve smoothly by step-wise motion to the pitches of the I chord while the last pitch is a common-tone between the two chords.
+You could analyze this as an entire chord that functions as both neighbor tones and a pedal tone, but that does not truly describe its function.
+So what is this #ii<sup>o7</sup>?
+- In the second example, we find the same chord on the downbeat of the third measure, but in this example, it is embellishing the V chord instead of the I chord.
+It shares the same voice-leading principles as the previous example did with the I chord--three neighbor tones and one common tone--as the previous example, but instead of being built as #ii<sup>o7</sup>, it is now a #vi<sup>o7</sup> that decorates a V chord.
+- The last example is the most complicated.
+The progression begins with a I chord moving to a vi chord, but instead of going to a diatonic predominant, it moves to a V<sup>6</sup>/V. This does not go directly to a V chord, however, and instead passes through a strange diminished seventh chord on the beat 3 of the second measure, an E#<sup>o7</sup>.
+While the neighbor tones of the previous example are slightly altered in this case in that they all of our neighbor tones are now passing tones.
+The chord still has many commonalities to the previous examples, though, in that it is still a diminished seventh chord that is surrounded by the same harmony on both sides and it shares a common-tone with those chords.

 ## Common-tone diminished chords

 Each of the chromatic chords above is an example of *common-tone diminished chord*.
 You will label these chords as **ct<sup>o7</sup>**.